eastmaels/steemblog.github.io/_posts/account/justyy/2019-01-22_first-time-using-partiko.md

 - - -

-This page is synchronized from the post: [First time using Partiko](https://steemit.com/@justyy/first-time-using-partiko)
+This page is synchronized from the post: ['First time using Partiko'](https://steemit.com/@justyy/first-time-using-partiko)